OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/2 February 2003.md

 - The Space Shuttle Columbia disaster was caused by an **EM pulse** "direct hit" from a space-based satellite.
 - The source of the pulse was the **3/4th density Consortium**.
-- Bush and his administration are "**reaction machines**," largely unaware of the deeper agendas they fulfill.
 - The shuttle incident was used to **stimulate Bush's reaction**, making the masses more accepting of his policies.
 - The Bush administration is aware there is a "**Maverick**" element at large, causing some primal fear.
 - There are efforts to **conceal the true cause** of such events, just like with the death of Senator Wellstone.